-Management's Annual Report on Internal Control over Financial Reporting (restated)
+Management's Report on Internal Control over Financial Reporting

-- 1) Our management is responsible for establishing and maintaining for us adequate internal controls over financial reporting. - 2) Our internal controls were designed to provide reasonable assurance as to the reliability of our financial reporting and the preparation and presentation of the consolidated financial statements for external purposes in accordance with accounting principles generally accepted in the United States.
-Our internal controls over financial reporting includes those policies and procedures that a) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of our assets; b) provide reasonable assurance that transactions are recorded as necessary to permit preparation of the financial statements in accordance with generally accepted accounting principles, and that our receipts and expenditures are being made in accordance with authorizations of management and our directors; and c) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of our assets that could have a material effect on the financial statements. - 3) We conducted an evaluation of the effectiveness of our internal control over financial reporting based upon the framework in Internal Control Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-This evaluation included review of the documentation of controls, evaluation of the design effectiveness of controls, testing of the operating effectiveness of controls and a conclusion on this evaluation. - 4) Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements even when determined to be effective and can only provide reasonable assurance with respect to financial statement preparation and presentation.
-Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies and procedures may deteriorate. - 5) Based on the evaluation, our management believes that the documentation of controls and the design effectiveness of controls were appropriate.
-However, our management believes that, as of December 31, 2007, the controls were not operating effectively to ensure that (a) the accounting was appropriate for non-routine, complex financial structures and arrangements, and (b) hedge documentation requirements were met for certain derivative instruments, in accordance with generally accepted accounting principles.
-These control deficiencies resulted in an amendment of our Annual Report on Form 20-F for the year ended December 31, 2007, in order to restate the consolidated financial statements for 2007, 2006 and 2005; as well as a separate restatement of our financial statements for the first quarter of 2008.
-Accordingly, our management has concluded that these control deficiencies constitute material weaknesses. - 6) In Management's Annual Report on Internal Control over Financial Reporting included in our original Annual Report on Form 20-F for the year ended December 31, 2007, our management concluded that we maintained effective internal control over financial reporting as of December 31, 2007.
-Solely as a result of these material weaknesses described above, our management has revised its earlier assessment and has now concluded that our internal control over financial reporting relating to the preparation of hedge documentation and to the accounting for non-routine, complex financial structures and arrangements was not effective as of December 31, 2007, based on the criteria in Internal Control Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Accordingly, our management has restated its report on internal control over financial reporting. - 7) Our independent auditors, Ernst & Young LLP, a registered public accounting firm, has audited the accompanying consolidated financial statements and our internal control over financial reporting.
-Their attestation report on the effectiveness of our internal control over financial reporting can be found on page F-2 of this Form 20-F/A.
+Our management is responsible for establishing and maintaining adequate internal controls over financial reporting.

+Our internal controls were designed to provide reasonable assurance as to the reliability of our financial reporting and the preparation and presentation of the consolidated financial statements for external purposes in accordance with accounting principles generally accepted in the United States.
+Our internal controls over financial reporting includes those policies and procedures that, 1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of our assets; 2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of the financial statements in accordance with generally accepted accounting principles, and that our receipts and expenditures are being made in accordance with authorizations of our management and our directors of the Company; and 3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of our assets that could have a material effect on the financial statements.

+We conducted an evaluation of the effectiveness of its internal control over financial reporting based upon the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+This evaluation included review of the documentation of controls, evaluation of the design effectiveness of controls, testing of the operating effectiveness of controls and a conclusion on this evaluation.

+Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements even when determined to be effective and can only provide reasonable assurance with respect to financial statement preparation and presentation.
+Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies and procedures may deteriorate.
+However, based on the evaluation, our management believes that we maintained effective internal control over financial reporting as of December 31, 2008.

+Our independent auditors, Ernst & Young LLP, a registered public accounting firm has audited the accompanying consolidated financial statements and our internal control over financial reporting.
+Their attestation report on the effectiveness of our internal control over financial reporting can be found on page F-2 of this Annual Report.